Meet the People Who Make Things Happen

 Emily Britt

-Emily Britt is our Education, Events & Scheduling Associate and Executive Assistant to the President of the Association, Amb (Ret.)
-John Berry.
+Emily Britt is the Assistant to the President of the Association, the Honourable Steven Marshall AO.
 Emily moved to New York with her family from Christchurch, New Zealand in 2014 to pursue a career in performing.
 She received a BFA in Musical Theatre from Syracuse University and was one of the youngest contestants to be selected for the top ten in the social media competition ‘The Search for Roxie’ for CHICAGO The Musical on Broadway.
-Emily is excited to branch out and advance her professional career, in a role that connects her with her ‘Down Under’ community.

 Will Fairweather